Calculus Readiness Assessment

 Students need not be concerned about enrollment capacity in MATH 235 if they have to delay registration in order to complete the CRA.
 There will be sufficient seating regardless of registration timing.

-If you have any other questions, please feel free to contact Dr. Stephen Lovett (Stephen.email@example.com), who coordinates the Calculus Readiness Assessment.
+If you have any other questions, please feel free to contact Dr. Danilo Diedrichs (Danilo.Diedrichs@wheaton.edu), who coordinates the Calculus Readiness Assessment.

 Students with Previous Calculus Experience

-AP Calculus AB score of 4 or 5, or an AP Calculus BC score of 3, gives the student credit for MATH 235 (Calculus I) and allows the student to begin in MATH 236 (Calculus II).
+Students with an AP Calculus AB score of 4 or 5, or an AP Calculus BC score of 3 or more, or an IB Math HL score of 5 or more earn credit for MATH 235 (Calculus I) and may register for MATH 236 (Calculus II).
+(Note: The IB Math SL (standard level) does not yield any calculus credit.)gives the student credit for MATH 235 (Calculus I) and allows the student to begin in MATH 236 (Calculus II).